meisben/gic-activity-briefing-aug-26/readme.md

 Everything is open source.
 You keep full credit, can share it in your portfolio, and are welcome to help deliver it at a real event (subject to DBS — flag early if interested, the lead time is the bottleneck).

-## 2. Choose one of three
+## 2. Potential options

-Three worked-up concepts. **Pick one [by end of day 2] and tell me.
-Create a parts list and I'll send you the budget to order.** Three weeks is tight, recommend keep as simple as possible.
+Three worked-up concepts which we can potentially use.
+When you've decided what you want to do.
+Create a parts list and I'll send you the budget to order.
+Three weeks is tight, recommend keep as simple as possible.

 ### Option A — Climate Beacon